Science educator Brigitte Glasson explains why her latest curriculum resources encourage learning by doing.

 Ultimately, she says engaging science learning that starts in the primary years sets up students for the societal participation envisioned by the New Zealand Curriculum.

-“It’s trying to develop a population of people who are able to participate as critical, informed citizens, able to make sound decisions and are willing to play an active role.”
+“It’s aiming to develop a population of people who are able to participate as critical, informed citizens, able to make sound decisions and are willing to play an active role.”

 The Science in Motion series earned a recent shout-out on Twitter from Rolleston College head of science Carolyn Green, who says teachers always love good contextual resources.